The Role of Universities in the Age of AI

 The psychologist Lev Vygotsky, paraphrasing the poet Alexander Pushkin, remarked that “imagination is as necessary in geometry as it is in poetry” (Vygotsky et al., 1994).
 Even though “Creative Learning” tends to be intrinsically related to artistic expression (Mansfield et al., 1978), it has been found that the most effective creativity training programmes focus on the development of cognitive skills and their application, while at the same time remaining “subject to revision and extension” (Scott et al., 2004).
 Being creative with the common, somewhat artistic, meaning, is not adequate any longer.
 Each individual needs to take initiative and manage their own learning (Roll et al., 2014), in this student-led, “creative, collaborative, critical, and communicative”, learning environment (Cobcroft et al., 2006; Bruns, 2011), and go after what they want to learn, as soon as they want to learn it.

-This approach is called “Just-In-Time”, and provides more flexibility for everyone involved, but it demands high motivation and self-regulation from the student.
+This approach is called “Just-In-Time”, and provides more flexibility for everyone involved, but it demands a strong will (Barnett, 2007), high motivation and self-regulation from the student.
 With the help of AI Teaching Assistants (Maderer, 2016), always available to answer most student questions, we can focus on the teaching and the learning, instead of worrying about the logistics, and, with the semantic allocation of prerequisite knowledge, interconnected AI systems can automatically guide students in their quest for new knowledge, steering them in relevant directions, because they understand how each student can learn.
 This concept of “learning how we learn” has been called “metalearning” and requires students to be aware of their motives for studying a subject, in order for them to have creative “control over their strategy selection and deployment” (Biggs, 1985), instead of the teacher being the “supreme authority” deciding what and how an entire class of students should learn.
 In other words, students should directly participate in the creation of their curriculum, so that – when the time comes for “reaping what they sowed” – they will achieve exactly what they strove for.

 In the end, for students and teachers alike, it is a choice between “Irrelevance” and “Redefinition”.
 We must learn to learn in new ways, continuously integrating new realities by informing our practice based on the latest developments.
 This is not going to happen overnight; it will take time — but it will happen.